aidenwood/velocity7/src/content/blog/10-reasons-to-leave-web2-for-businesses-in-australia.md

 We know that cost is a critical factor for Gold Coast businesses.
 That's why we offer affordable pricing for our range of hosting and optimization solutions.
 With Velocity7, you can improve your website speed and performance without breaking the bank.

 In conclusion,

+Take Velocity7 for a test drive: [Velocity7: live demo](https://aidxn.com/) page.

+Also available in white: [Velocity.Vanilla: live demo](https://www.vanilla.aidxn.com/) for those needing more custom experiences and further complexity down the track.